Henry C. Berghoff: Other mayoral activities

 In December 1901, Berghoff founded a new law firm with former Allen County Auditor Solomon A. Wood and Indiana Lieutenant Governor (and future U.S. Congressman) Newton W. Gilbert.
 The firm, called Gilbert, Berghoff & Wood, had its offices in Fort Wayne, and opened on January 1, 1902.
 Berghoff left the firm in 1905.

 On July 14, 1904, Berghoff addressed the Indiana State Bar Association at its eighth annual meeting held in Fort Wayne, where he was hailed as "the best mayor of the best city in America" by the association's president, William P. Breen.

 On August 9, 1904, Berghoff was involved in a physical altercation with a saloon keeper named Willis Doolittle, with the latter being upset that his petition for a new license had been opposed by the mayor with his filing of a remonstrance.
-After Doolittle had become aggressive, Berghoff shoved him against a balcony rail.
+After Doolittle became aggressive, Berghoff shoved him against a balcony rail.
 Doolittle claimed a possible fall could have killed him, and wanted to have the mayor arrested on charges of assault and battery with intent to kill.
 However, Allen County Prosecutor Underwood refused to prosecute Berghoff.